top of page

 What is the Right Age For a Child to Start Woodturning?

 For those that don't know me and have found this post online by accident, I am a Woodturner, Woodturning Teacher and Woodcrafter with my own business in Tralee Co Kerry Ireland since 2015.
-I had been Turning off and on since 1996 up to starting my business and I have been teaching my Craft since 2019.
-I only started teaching when I felt I knew enough about Woodturning to properly instruct others.
+I had been Turning off and on (badly) since 1996 up to starting my business and I have been teaching my Craft since 2019.
+I only started teaching when I felt I knew enough about Woodturning based on hard earned experience to properly instruct others.

 what is the right age for a child to start woodturning